 Policy Applicable To Title IX Policy The Title IX Policy addresses reports of sexual harassment, sexual assault, dating violence, domestic violence, and stalking incidents that occurred on campus or at a University owned or controlled location or program within the United States.
-Penn State's Title IX Policy is under AD 85.
-AD 85 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
+Penn State's Title IX Policy is under AD85 .
+AD85 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
 Non-Title IX Policy AD 91 addresses all other reports of sexual misconduct that are not addressed under the Title IX Policy.
 Prohibited conduct includes off-campus sexual harassment, sexual assault, dating violence, and domestic violence, as well as gender-based harassment and sexual exploitation.
-If the Complainant, or the victim/survivor, is not participating in a Penn State educational activity, AD 91 also applies.
-AD 91 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
-Penn State's Non-Title IX Policy is under AD 91.
-AD 91 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
-AAO Reports where the Respondent, or the accused party, is a University employee are managed by the Affirmative Action Office.
-The Affirmative Action Office determines the applicability of the Title IX Policy, Non-Title IX Policy, or other University policies to each case.
+If the Complainant, or the victim/survivor, is not participating in a Penn State educational activity, AD91 also applies.
+AD91 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
+Penn State's Non-Title IX Policy is under AD91 .
+AD91 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.